LGBTQ rights in Norway

-LGBT rights in Norway rank among the highest in the world.
+The rights of lesbian, gay, bisexual, and transgender (LGBT) people in Norway are among the most advanced in the world.
 In 1981, Norway became one of the first countries in the world to enact an anti-discrimination law explicitly including sexual orientation.
 Same-sex marriage, adoption, and assisted insemination treatments for lesbian couples have been legal since 2009.
-In 2016, Norway became the fourth country in Europe to pass a law allowing the change of legal gender for transgender people based on self-determination.
+In 2016, Norway became the fourth country in Europe to pass a law allowing the change of legal sex for transgender people based on self-determination.
+On 1 January 2024, conversion therapy became legally banned within Norway.

-Much like the other Nordic countries, Norway is frequently referred to as one of the world's most LGBT-friendly nations, with high societal acceptance and tolerance of LGBT people.
-Recent opinion polls have found very high levels of support for same-sex marriage among the Norwegian public.
+Much like the other Nordic countries, Norway is frequently referred to as one of the world's most LGBTQ-friendly nations, with high societal acceptance and tolerance of LGBTQ people.
+Opinion polls in 2018 found very high levels of support for same-sex marriage among the Norwegian public.
+In 2024, Norway was ranked as the best country for same-sex couples to legally marry.

 Legality of same-sex sexual activity

 Same-sex sexual activity between men has been legal since 1972.
 Same-sex acts between women were not penalized in Norway.
-The age of consent is set at 16 years, regardless of gender and/or sexual orientation.
+The age of consent is set at 16 years, regardless of gender and of sexual orientation.

 In April 2022, on the 50th anniversary of the legalization, the government of Norway made formal apologies to all victims of the ban on sex between men.